jgrembi/nL-qPCR_PathogenChip/README.md

 python nl_control_file_example.py
 ```

-After the scripts run, you can see example outputs in `/nL-qPCR_PathogenChip/nlpr/example` folder.
+After the scripts run, view example outputs generated in `/nL-qPCR_PathogenChip/nlpr/example` folder.

 ### Inputs

-For new runs three input files are requred formatted like the fils in the `nlpr/inputs` folder.
+For new runs, three input files are required.
+They should be formatted like the files in the `nlpr/inputs` folder.

 1. Nuleic Acids fasta `*fna`
 2. Protein fasta  `*.faa`